For more information on the Association of American University Presses/AAUP’s Peer Review Week.

 I have always been interested in identity, especially among mixed-race youth.
 Over time that interest has broadened to include religious identity.

-My current research, a continuation of my research on identity, focuses on how the military changed the identity of Hawaiian society during the territorial period.
+My current research, a continuation of my research on identity, focuses on how the writers of The Social Process, a journal produced by the University of Hawai’i at Manoa’s Sociology Club and Department of Sociology, examined the sociological changes occuring within Hawaiian society during the territorial period.

 2014 “Native Hawaiian Religion,” “Ethnic communities in Hawai’i,” “Hawaiian cuisine,” “Hula,” Asian Americans: An Encyclopedia of Social, Cultural, and Political History.